behu-kea/python-basics/lectures/week-47.md

-# Week 47 - Strings
+# Week 47 - Strings and if else